IbrahimMahdi97/Watan/README.md

 }
 ```
 3. Interfaces
-Defines repository interfaces (IUserRepository, IPostRepository, etc.) and other abstractions such as ILoggerManager or IFileStorageService.
+Defines repository interfaces (`IUserRepository`, `IPostRepository`, etc.) and other abstractions such as `ILoggerManager` or `IFileStorageService`.

 4. Repository
 Implements repositories using Dapper.
-SQL queries live in Repository/Query/*Query.cs.
-Example: PostRepository retrieves posts, creates them inside transactions, and maps results to DTOs.
+SQL queries live in `Repository/Query/*Query.cs`.
+Example: `PostRepository` retrieves posts, creates them inside transactions, and maps results to DTOs.

 5. Service.Interface / Service
 The service layer implements business logic.
-Each service depends on IRepositoryManager and optional helpers like FileStorageService.
-Example: PostService retrieves posts and attaches image URLs by reading from local storage.
+Each service depends on `IRepositoryManager` and optional helpers like `FileStorageService`.
+Example: `PostService` retrieves posts and attaches image URLs by reading from local storage.
 ```
 public async Task<IEnumerable<PostDto>> GetAllPosts(int userId)
 {